 - Other considerations

-These factors should be considered when implementing rural substance abuse treatment programs.
+These factors should be considered when implementing rural SUD treatment programs.
+For example, when

 Resources to Learn More

-Collaborative Approach to the Treatment of Pregnant Women with Opioid Use Disorders
+Approach to the Treatment of Pregnant Women with Opioid Use Disorders: Practice and Policy

 Organization: Substance Abuse and Mental Health Services Administration

-Examines newborn and maternal inpatient hospital stays associated with substance abuse, based on data from 38 states.
-Table 2 provides data by location of patient residence, for rural and urban locations.
+Examines newborn and maternal inpatient hospital stays associated with substance use based on data

 Organization: Agency for Healthcare Research and Quality